Man with stab wounds arrested on suspicion of trying to rape child at California Denny’s - NewsBreak

 Several people then detained the man until police arrived.
 The officers discovered he had stab wounds on his body.

-The man, identified as 33-year-old Jimmie Kirkwood, was then taken to a local hospital for treatment.Man with gun on subway stopped by good Samaritan MTA workers: NYPD
+The man, identified as 33-year-old Jimmie Kirkwood, was then taken to a local hospital for treatment.Russia faces global outrage over bodies in Ukraine’s streets

 “At this time, it is unknown if the suspect sustained injuries during this incident or during an unrelated incident; the investigation to determine how he sustained the injuries is ongoing,” Long Beach police told KTLA in a statement.